While most top business schools offer some applied learning experiences, we stretch and deepen this concept.

 The list goes on and on!

-For the Cornell Executive MBA and Cornell-Queen's Executive MBA Students
+For the Cornell Executive MBA and Cornell Executive MBA Americas Students

 In Executive MBA programs, students capitalize on the diverse professional skills and experiences of individuals in their cohorts through challenging team-based assignments and projects.
 In both degree programs, teams undertake global business projects, doing rigorous advance preparation, gathering additional information on site, analyzing their findings together, and presenting their recommendations—all with continuous feedback from the team advisor and other experts.